mikolajMacioszczyk/MuscleUp-server/README.md

 2. Run:
     - `docker-compose up` to use containers from registry
     - `docker-compose -f docker-compose.build.yml up --build` command to build and run all services
 3. (Optional, if you want to debug locally) Run interestning project - it should already be configured by default to work with other microservices.

+See the <b>"default_development_data.md"</b> file for the default data available in the database.

 ## Deployment